 The full report of the 2013 edition of the Digging Vada Summer School can be downloaded in PDF format from here: Summer_School_2013_Report

-During the 2019 Vada Volaterrana Harbour Project campaign, we’ll go on both field survey and excavation.
+During the 2020 Vada Volaterrana Harbour Project campaign, we’ll go on our excavation.

 On-site we’ll focus on the following activities:

-- Excavation of the big “marble apsed hall” (room 11), in order to understand the whole plan of the Eastern building and its function,
+- Excavation of the big “marble apsed hall”, located in the South-Eastern sector of the site, in order to put on light its setup and understand its function,

-- Going on the excavation in the “Bronze Age settlement” area, in order to understand its features and its relationship with the Roman Age quarter.
+- Going on the excavation of the Eastern courtyard, in order to understand its functions and its relationships with the sorrounding buildings.